onep1xel/TheAccessAgency/content/work/parks-victoria-video-series.md

     Facebook, Instagram, Tic-toc are all great platforms to talk about access.
 On one hand, that's where your audience are when they're looking to be inspired. **That spark, that flash when a visitor decides to shop for travel – for some, that can comes from video or imagery showing accessibility.**

-    We did a specific social take over for the day of Dylan Alcott's [Ability Fest](/work/ability-fest/) take a look
+    We did a specific social take over for the day of [Ability Fest](/work/ability-fest/) take a look

 - block: cta